apertus-open-source-cinema/naps/doc/intro.rst

 .. todo: find / write a good introduction for fpga design in general

-If you are not familiar with nMigen specifically or FPGA design in general, I recommend to start reading the `nMigen documentation <https://nmigen.info/nmigen/latest/intro.html>`__.
+If you are not familiar with Amaranth HDL specifically or FPGA design in general, I recommend to start reading the `Amaranth HDL documentation <https://amaranth-lang.org/docs/amaranth/>`__.

 Generally I think that image processing is a great way to get started with FPGA design and nMigen is especially a good start.
 Probably you will experience